Fisker1/leily/VERCEL_SETUP.md

 - Default development branch
 - All new features and changes go here first
 - Auto-deploys to staging environment
-- Used for testing and Loveable integration
+- Used for testing and development

 ### Production Branch (`main`)
 - Production-ready code only